Gabourey Sidibe Weight Loss Surgery: Actress Shares Before And After Pictures

 Gabourey Sidibe has opened up about her weight loss surgery while sharing dramatic pictures of her slimmed down figure.
-The Empire” actress sat down with People magazine and spoke about the release of her tell-all memoir This Is My Face: Try Not To Stare, while detailing her weight loss journey.
+The Empire actress sat down with People magazine and spoke about the release of her tell-all memoir This Is My Face: Try Not To Stare, while detailing her weight loss journey.

 Sidibe, who rose to fame in 2009 breakout film Precious, has spoken about her attempts to lose weight naturally over a 10-year period before having weight loss surgery in May 2016.